-Just about the only question left unanswered: Will any of this actually make your upcoming holiday flight better?
+Just about the only question left unanswered: Will DOT actually make your upcoming holiday flight better?

 Answer: Depends which holiday.

 The initiatives are part of a protracted effort by the Transportation Department to improve passenger protections.
-They also answer an executive order issued this spring by the president that called on all appropriate federal agencies to arm consumers with the information they need “to make informed choices” about air travel and to boost competition among airlines.
+They also respond to an executive order issued this spring by the president.
+The order called on all appropriate federal agencies to empower consumers with the information they need “to make informed choices” about air travel.
+Additionally, it aimed to boost competition among airlines.

 But before we dive into the details, here are a few sound bites for context.
 Let’s start with the airline industry, which is not happy.